jclwilson/jclwilson.github.io/_posts/2018-04-23-bunny-rogers-elephant-magazine.md

 source:
 subject:
 ---
 Growing up in online communities through a plethora of avatars, the now internationally-exhibited artist Bunny Rogers makes work that explores ways individuals and society has dealt with the sense of isolation and belonging.
-After finding one of Bunny's websites, I went to Paris to talk with her about her practice.
+After stumbling across one of Bunny's websites I went to Paris, to the Louis Vuitton Foundation, to talk with her about her practice.

 > I would like to see less homogeneity and more freaks dealing with their issues.